Khloe Kardashian Has Not Forgiven Tristan Thompson After Revealing Baby’s Name, Reports ‘TMZ’

 Kim Kardashian, Kourtney, and Kendall Jenner flew to Cleveland yesterday to support Khloe after she reportedly had an emotional breakdown.

-The 33-year-old new mother relocated to Cleveland, Ohio to be with Tristan Thompson.
+The 33-year-old new mother relocated to Cleveland, Ohio, to be with Tristan Thompson.
 However, she will reportedly move back to Los Angeles once she is medically cleared to fly.

-Khloe announced in December last year that she was expecting a child with Tristan and the cheating allegations surfaced only a few days before the reality TV star was expected to give birth.
+Khloe announced in December last year that she was expecting a child with Tristan, and the cheating allegations surfaced only a few days before the reality TV star was expected to give birth.

 Tristan Thomson was recorded in a nightclub allegedly kissing a female and was photographed taking the woman back to his residence.